FssAy/secrets-cafe/API.md

 ### Post - `/api/post`
 - **Method:** `POST`
 - **Description:** Upload the post.
 Can be called twice from the same IP every 30 minutes.
-Currently, there isn't a body limit, but will be added soon.
+Body size limit is specified in the config.
 - **Body:** Post content as a HTML.
 - **Response:**
   ```json